duttpathak/Linux-/README.md

 21 What is the name and ID of the first process started by the kernel when Linux starts?

+The first process started by the kernel at boot time (PID=1) is called systemd in modern Linux distributions.

 22 Explain the different states a process can be in Linux?

 ```